 top of page

 We’re proud to share the winners of this year’s jury and audience prizes at GIRAF.
-The festival jury was Arielle McCuaig, an animator and long time QAS member; Alla Gadassik, media scholar, curator, educator, and a Visiting Artistfor GIRAF 18; as well as Evan DeRushie, an artist specializing in stop-motion animation, director of animation as well as a long serving board member of the Toronto Animated Image Society.
-We're grateful to the jury for working their way through all the short films, experiencing them will the live GIRAF 18 crowd and all the difficult deliberations they had with each other in order to arrive at the award-winners below.
+The festival jury was Teresa Tam, an artist and Calgary local; Emily Pelstring, educator, animator, witch, and a Visiting Artistfor GIRAF 19; as well as Laura Harrison, an artist, animator, and GIRAF alumni.
+We're grateful to the jury for working their way through all the short films, experiencing them will the live GIRAF 19 crowd and all the difficult deliberations they had with each other in order to arrive at the award-winners below.

 JURY STATEMENT